Outdoor Pens & Runs for Tortoises

 Bird netting and deer netting are NOT strong enough to hold bigger dogs and other predators off tortoises.
 Be very, very careful if you have dogs, and protect your tortoises at all times.
 Dogs love to chew tortoises!

 A safer outdoor enclosure cover would be tightly woven steel hardware cloth, or something similar, in a strong frame securely attached to the pen.
 Steel hardware cloth is resistant to gnawing by rodents and other sharp-teethed animals.
-Hardware cloth with 1/4" x 1/4" openings (pic) is recommended for best security.
-The openings should be 1/2" or smaller to keep rats out, and 1/4" or smaller to keep mice out.
+The openings should be 1/2" or smaller to keep rats out and 1/4" or smaller to keep mice out.
+Hardware cloth with 1/4" openings (pic) is recommended for best security, but the small openings filter out more UV and also decrease the visibility into the pen.

 Leaving dog, cat and tortoise food outside overnight attracts rodents and predators.
 I empty all food and water dishes every evening and refill them the next morning.